Amazon listing optimization can make a big impact on sales.

 It goes without saying that if you have the chance to make your products Prime-eligible, it’s highly recommended you do so.

-Enhanced Content and A+ Content for Amazon Listing Optimization
+Enhanced Content and A+ Content for Amazon Product Page Optimization

 It’s optional, and gives Vendor Central members access to more detailed copy, additional images, videos, and comparison charts, and better marketing tracking.